Drive sales on autopilot with ecommerce-focused features

 - Publish changes: Once you’re satisfied with the changes, click on the publish button to save your WooCommerce product image size settings

-- Install the plugin: From your WordPress dashboard, hover over the plugin button and click on add plugin, and type WooThumbs into the search bar
+- Install the plugin: From your WordPress dashboard, hover over the plugin button and click on Add plugin, and type WooThumbs into the search bar

-- Open WooThumbs: Go to Woocommerce > WooThumbs > Display, then scroll down to the image sizes section
+- Open WooThumbs: Go to WooCommerce > WooThumbs > Display, then scroll down to the image sizes section

 - Save: Click on save to launch background image regeneration for all your images.
 That’s it!